top of page

 HOW CAN I TELL IF MY FILE IS A VECTOR?

-Vector files need to be DRAWN in the vector program rather than just imported or pasted in there.
+Vector files need to be DRAWN in a vector program, like Illustrator, CorelDraw, AutoCad, Inkscape, rather than just imported or pasted in there.
 Also opening a vector file in a raster file program, such as Photoshop, will convert it to a raster image.

-Vector File formats must be saved as PDFs
+Vector File formats must be saved as PDF, DXF, SVG or EPS

 Non Vector File formats – some jpg, psd, bmp can be converted into vector files but may require fixing up.